 First, identify that when you delay tasks through indecision, you are postponing doing what you need to get done.
-What you would do to help yourself in this situation is to have a hierarchy of tasks.
-The concept taken from John Perry’s view (Standford University Philosopher) works by writing at the top of your hierarchy the things you would like to have done.
+What you can do is write a hierarchy of tasks.
+The concept, taken from John Perry’s view (Standford University Philosopher), works by writing at the top of your hierarchy the things you would like to have done.
 However, these things would not be as pressing as the ones placed in the middle.
-So if you have five things you need to get done and the two in the middle are the most important, you would jump up and down the ladder.
-In other words, you might be eager to reach the task you most want to get done, even though it’s the least important one, but instead, you would encourage yourself to compete with one task and another.
-For example, you might do a playoff where you do task four first, then task one, and so on, but you always save task five till last.
+So if you have five things you need to get done and the two in the middle are the most important, you would juggle the ladder.
+In other words, you might want to do the task you most want to get done, even though it’s the least important one.
+But by juggling the ladder, you would encourage yourself to compete with one task and another.
+For example, you might do a playoff where you do task four first, then task one, and so on, but you always save job five till last.
 For each completed task, you can reward yourself 10 minutes’ free time, and 20 minutes for saving task five till last.
-You can then spend your 60 minutes doing something you enjoy.
+You can then spend your 60 minutes of bonus time doing something you enjoy.
 The advantage will be on your side when you follow through with this method.

 If you still find it hard making decisions, what do you do, then?

 Trust in your natural ability to make choices, and then make decisions rationally instead of emotionally.
-Once you act on your decision, you will know you’re on the right track, because you’ll start to see a productive outcome evolving.
+Once you act on your decision, you will know you’re on the right track, because you’ll start to see a productive outcome unfolding.
 No “safety” behaviours are required, such as going over “what if” scenarios about perfectionism or repeatedly seeking reassurance that your work is up to scratch.
-On a rational level, a productive outcome is your goal, and this includes learning to live with the uncertainties in life despite others’ standards.
-In other words, you might pass all your exams with flying colours, or you might not, but it’s more likely that you will.
-The point is that uncertainty is better than living with doubts and “what ifs” about failure when your opportunities are facing you, and you’re practising productive procrastination.
+On a rational level, a productive outcome is your goal, and this includes learning to live with the uncertainties in life despite other people’s standards.
+More precisely, you might pass all your exams with flying colours, or you might not, but it’s more likely that you will.
+Or you may please your colleagues or family but might not either yet mostly you will.
+Also, telling yourself that it’s okay if something doesn’t go as well as you’d like is humanly fine.
+You can then build the resilience to handle knockbacks.
+The point is that uncertainty is better than living with doubts and “what ifs” about failure when your opportunities are facing you, and you are practising productive procrastination.